Introduction

 impl_data_provider!(MyDataProvider);

-This is explained in the icu_datagen doc
+This is explained more in depth in the icu_datagen doc.

-3. Supply to leptos_i18n the provider
+3. Supply to leptos_i18n the Provider.

 include!(concat!(env!("OUT_DIR"), "/baked_data/mod.rs"));